miguel090/LabProgT2/readme.txt

-Simulater of a supermarket, assignment
+Simulator of a supermarket, assignment